Richard Varick: Recorder and Attorney General of New York (1784–1789)

 Varick was the Recorder of New York City from 1784 to 1789.
 An office that no longer exists, it is equatable to 'Chief Legal Officer.'
-In this office, along with Samuel Jones, he codified New York State's first statutes after Revolution in the Laws of New York (2 vols., 1789).
+In this office, along with Samuel Jones, he codified New York State's first statutes after the Revolution in the Laws of New York (2 vols., 1789).
 This body of work laid the foundation for the Law of New York, the New York City Administrative Code, and the Rules of New York City.

 Concurrently to the above, he was a member of the New York State Assembly from New York County from 1786 to 1788.
 During his term as a member of the New York State Assembly, he was Speaker during the sessions of 1787 and 1788.
 Varick was appointed the New York State Attorney General from 1788 to 1789.

 Remarkably, due to the elitist nature of the New York State Constitution of 1777, almost all government positions in the city and state of New York were appointed by the Council of Appointment.
 Few, if any, general elections or other democratic functions would exist until 1802.
 Thus, in the year 1788, Varick was simultaneously the Recorder of New York City, a State Assemblyman representing New York City, the Speaker of the House of the State of New York, and the Attorney General of the State of New York.
 Though Varick is on record protesting the egregious nature of his occupying multiple offices, it was rationalized at the time that as both an expert administrator and lawyer, he was an ideal choice to fill these myriad offices and to build swiftly the various mechanisms of government.
 And, that the subsequent laws were codified quickly in the nascent days of an independent New York City and State to ensure the function, and growth, of both entities.